bahodure0226/sep10-freedom-project/blog/entry06.md

 * ![image](../img/example1.png)
 * The takeaways I had from these two challenges were that one, I should count the amount of opening and closing tags when using CSS, especially on media queries, and two, if I can't find a solution to something, find an alternative(like making the width take the full screen so I don't have to try and center it for each different size).
 This MVP helped me learn a good amount.
 ### Engineering Design Process
+* I am currently on the last few stages of the EDP, I created my prototype and tested it, finally, I had it evaluated by peers and made improvements to it afterwards.
+I am done with the EDP for my Freedom Project, but I may have more to improve after we proceed with our in class presentations and SEP wide presentations.

 ### Skills

 [Previous](entry05.md) | [Next](entry07.md)